mk12/luminosity/STYLE.md

 **Always** surround binary operators with a single space on each side.
 This includes sections (i.e. `(+ 1)` rather than `(+1)`).
 Don't insert a space between a lambda backslash and the first parameter.

-### Function Type Signatures
+### Type Signatures/Annotations

 **Always** provide a type signature for top-level functions.
 They may be omitted for short locally defined functions.
-Always enclose class constraints in parentheses, even if there is only one.
+If there is only one class constraint, do **not** enclose it in parentheses.

 ### Data Declarations